teshi24/DBS/README.md

 ## Usage Data Load Scripts

-**! still under development, not yet fully usable !**

-### Installation
+### How to use

 1. Download Windows PowerShell as described in the modul description
     [TODO]: (add more detailed description / link)
 2. Open Windows PowerShell ISE as an admin
-3. Open scripts in this repository
+3. Paste findAllFiles.ps1 script into the scripting area (or clone the directory to open it if you want)
+4. adapt the main variables as necessary
+   - $mainDirToAnalyse -> root of the filesystem which you want to analyse
+   - $outputFiles -> make sure to use an existing path, if you do not have a D:\ drive
+   - $excludeFolders -> add other folders which you do not want to include in the analysis (e.g. system relevant folders)
+5. Save the script
-4. Run the script getMetadataOfOneFile.ps1 (todo: adapt in the end)
+6. Run the script
+   - Note, this might take a while, especially when you are running it on a large drive / folder.
-5. If you get this error:
+7. If you get this error:
-    + CategoryInfo          : Sicherheitsfehler: (:) [], ParentContainsErrorRecordException
+    - CategoryInfo          : Sicherheitsfehler: (:) [], ParentContainsErrorRecordException
-    + FullyQualifiedErrorId : UnauthorizedAccess
+    - FullyQualifiedErrorId : UnauthorizedAccess
-    You need to enable the script runs on your laptop temporarly Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser
+    you need to enable the script runs on your laptop temporarly Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser
     don't forget to reset this after the script execution!!
     Set-ExecutionPolicy -ExecutionPolicy Undefined -Scope CurrentUser
-6. todo fix this description
+8. Your data on your filesystem has been read and saved in the specified files.
+You can proceed with the db import.